 TIPS FOR FLYING WITH FLYING WITH TODDLERS AND INFANTS

 Flying with an infant really isn’t as difficult as it may seem.
 Of course, this is easy for us to say, after so many flights with our son.
-New parents face tons of challenges and the idea of traveling with an infant can seem quite scary.
+New parents already face lots of challenges and the idea of traveling with an infant can seem quite scary.
 A lot of things change when you travel with kids and flying does too.
 We’re more than happy to share our lessons learned so you don’t have to make the same mistakes we did.
+Also, read these tips for flying with a toddler.

 Break up long-haul flights with a long stopover